Top Five Photo Contest Tips

 Don’t let the User Generated Content go to waste

 You’ve just finished your photo contest, now what?
 One of the biggest benefits of running a contest is that you gain heaps of user generated content (UGC).
 UGC is content created by fans of your company.
 With the right wording included in your photo contests official rules, the photos you receive from entries can be used by your brand for future marketing.
 Things like emails, social media, future promotions, ads, and more can all be ways to use the photos received from your contest.
 A classic photo contest idea is to have consumers pose with a product from your brand.
 These photos will be especially valuable for your marketing efforts.

-With these 5 tips to creating a highly engaging photo contest, we hope your brand is inspired to start their next promotion!
+With these 5 photo contest tips, we hope your brand is inspired to start their next promotion!
 Want advice on running your next photo contest, contact our experts.
-We’ve been helping brands run purpose-driven promotions for over 25 years.
-And If you're looking for more promotional marketing insights, check out our blog.
+We help brands run purpose-driven promotions for over 25 years.
+If you’re looking for more promotional marketing insights, check out our blog.